singhprincejeet/sentiment_analysis/README.md

 - Seems like tf-idf has negative effect on accuracy for Naive Bayes classifier
 - Harder to find features that indicate if something is objective or neutral.
 Emoticons / punctuation only help classify if something is positive or negative
 - When increasing term frequency, accuracies went down, this is because rare words were not accounted for.
+- noticed that using counts and booleans together as features give best results.
 - Some conclusions: